 Freedom is not a reaction; freedom is not choice.
 It is man’s pretence that because he has choice he is free.
 Freedom is pure observation without direction, without fear of punishment and reward.
 Freedom is without motive; freedom is not at the end of the evolution of man but lies in the first step of his existence.
 In observation one begins to discover the lack of freedom.
 Freedom is found in the choiceless awareness of our daily existence and activity.

 Thought is time.
 Thought is born of experience and knowledge, which are inseparable from time and the past.
 Time is the psychological enemy of man.
 Our action is based on knowledge and therefore time, so man is always a slave to the past.
 Thought is ever limited and so we live in constant conflict and struggle.
 There is no psychological evolution.
 When man becomes aware of the movement of his own thoughts, he will see the division between the thinker and thought, the observer and the observed, the experiencer and the experience.
 He will discover that this division is an illusion.
 Then only is there pure observation which is insight without any shadow of the past or of time.
 This timeless insight brings about a deep, radical mutation in the mind.

 Total negation is the essence of the positive.
 When there is negation of all those things that thought has brought about psychologically, only then is there love, which is compassion and intelligence.

 Watch a video of Krishnamurti answering the question “Who Am I?”

-To support Krishnamurti’s teachings please visit the Krishnamurti Foundation of America website.
+To support Krishnamurti and the continuing of his teachings please visit the Krishnamurti Foundation of America website.